+So, how often should you restring your racquet?
 Most players restring their tennis rackets once every three months, but it depends on how often you play.

 Yes.
 Lighter racquets are better for beginners to provide more power to slower swings to compensate for lack of technique.
 Additionally, these racquets are suitable for shorter athletes as well.

 A racket lasts typically a year or two, depending on how frequently you play, and assuming you do not splinter it within that time frame.